Rashtriya Swayamsevak Sangh: Affiliated organisations

-The RSS has spoken in support of LGBT rights, stating that the LGBT community fall within the boundaries of forwarding a Hindu nation, and having historically labelled the issue as a "private matter" that should not concern the general public.
+Ideology

+Fascism

+Jaffrelot argues that although the RSS, with its paramilitary style of functioning and its emphasis on discipline, has sometimes been seen as "an Indian version of fascism", the "RSS's ideology treats society as an organism with a secular spirit, which is implanted not so much in the race as in a socio-cultural system and which will be regenerated over the course of time by patient work at the grassroots".
+He notes that Golwalkar's ideology shared, with Nazism, an emphasis on ethnic homogeneity but that the "ideology of the RSS did not develop a theory of the state and the race, a crucial element in European nationalisms: Nazism and Fascism" and that the RSS leaders were interested in Hindu cultural homogeneity as opposed to racial sameness.

 Stance on non-Hindu communities

 When it came to non-Hindu religions, the view of Golwalkar (who once supported Hitler's creation of a supreme race by suppression of minorities) on minorities was that of extreme intolerance.
-In a 1998 magazine article, some RSS and BJP members were said to have distanced themselves from Golwalkar's views, though not entirely.
+In a 1998 magazine article, some RSS and BJP members were said to have distanced themselves from Golwalkar's views, though not entirely:

-Golwalkar also explains that RSS does not intend to compete in electioneering politics or share power.
+Golwalkar also explains that the RSS does not intend to compete in electioneering politics or share power.
 The movement considers Hindus as inclusive of Sikhs, Jains, Buddhists, tribals, untouchables, Veerashaivism, Arya Samaj, Ramakrishna Mission, and other groups as a community, a view similar to the inclusive referencing of the term Hindu in the Indian Constitution Article 25 (2)(b).

-In spite of the party's hostile rhetoric against their religions, the RSS also has Muslim and Christian members.
-According to the party's official documents, Indian Muslims and Christians are still descendants of Hindus that happened to be converted to foreign faiths, so as long as they agree with its beliefs they can also be members.
+In spite of the organisation's hostile rhetoric against their religions, the RSS also has Muslim and Christian members.
+According to the party's official documents, Indian Muslims and Christians are descendants of Hindus that happened to be converted to foreign faiths, so as long as they agree with its beliefs they can also be members.
 They are still required to attend the shakhas, and recite Hindu hymns, even by breaking Ramadhan fasts when possible.
 The Muslim Rashtriya Manch is considered as a wing of the RSS for Muslim members.